kubernetes/enhancements/keps/sig-api-machinery/2340-Consistent-reads-from-cache/README.md

 - Feature is enabled by default.
 - Metric `apiserver_watch_cache_read_wait` is implemented.
-- Per-request watch cache opt-out is implemented.
+- Inconsistency detector is implemented and enabled in CI
 - Deprecate support of etcd v3.3.X, v3.4.24 and v3.5.7

 #### GA